feldrim/EasyRulesCsharp/README.md

 Let's do it step by step.

-    [ ] Write all classes exact the same way, but in C#.
+    [ ] Write all classes exactly the same way, but in C#.

-    [ ] Use FluentScheduler (https://github.com/fluentscheduler/FluentScheduler) instead of Quartz.
+    [ ] Use FluentScheduler ( https://github.com/fluentscheduler/FluentScheduler ) instead of Quartz.

     [ ] Refactor it for C#.